 One way to examine the impact of a divorce is to look at it as a matter of dollars and cents.
 A business transaction of sorts.
 Yes, it is more than just a business deal.
 You and your spouse are not executives hashing out how to divide a company neither of you created.
-You are in fact two people that at one time or another took a vow to spend the rest of your life together.
-Now that you have determined that is no longer a realistic option you are seeking a divorce.
+You are, in fact, two people that at one time or another, took a vow to spend the rest of your life together.
+Now that you have determined that it is no longer a realistic option, you seek a divorce.

-It is going to be near impossible for you to disassociate your past life, your family and anything else that came from your marriage from the financial aspects of your case.
-This is a divorce we’re talking about- perhaps the most personal type of lawsuit that there is.
-Secondly, the finances we are talking about aren’t the sort that you learned about in college.
+It will be nearly impossible for you to disassociate your past life, your family, and anything else that came from your marriage from the financial aspects of your case.
+This is a divorce we're talking about- perhaps the most unique type of lawsuit that there is.
+Secondly, the finances we are talking about aren't the sort you learned about in college.
 They are called personal finances for a reason.
-The matters at issue in your case will be extremely personal on one level or another to you and your spouse.
+The matters at issue in your case will be highly personal on one level or another to you and your spouse.

-Over the course of the next few days the Law Office of Bryan Fagan, PLLC will be sharing with you some perspective on divorce and personal finances base on our years of experience representing people in our community just like you.
+Over the next few days, the Law Office of Bryan Fagan, PLLC, will share some perspectives on divorce and personal finances based on our years of experience representing people in our community just like you.
 Along the way, we hope that you will find these blog posts to be informative and entertaining.

-If you have questions about anything that you read please contact our office.
-We will be happy to walk you through the steps in a divorce and to discuss how your personal circumstances can potentially impact the divorce process in Texas
+If you have questions about anything you read, please contact our office.
+We will be happy to walk you through the steps in a divorce and discuss how your circumstances can potentially impact the divorce process in Texas.

-Getting organized is the first step to getting a hold on your personal finances
+Getting organized is the first step to holding your finances.

-Nobody enters into a divorce happy.
+Nobody enters into a divorce happily.
 That is perhaps the understatement of the century.
-The fact is that as you proceed in your divorce journey you will accumulate questions just as frequently as you acquire information to answer those questions.
-Do not worry that you are constantly coming up with questions to ask your attorney because without those questions you will not gain any information and cannot feel better and proceed with confidence into the later stages of your divorce.
+The fact is that as you proceed in your divorce journey, you will accumulate questions just as frequently as you acquire information to answer those questions.
+Do not worry that you are constantly coming up with questions to ask your attorney because, without those questions, you will not gain any information and cannot feel better and proceed with confidence into the later stages of your divorce.

 Financial questions are some of the most important that you will encounter in your divorce case.
-The fact is you will need to get a firm grasp on your finances in order to achieve any of your goals in your divorce.
-The start of this process is to collect and organize financial information and records on issues large and small.
+The fact is you will need to get a firm grasp on your finances to achieve any of your goals in your divorce.
+This process starts to collect and organize financial information and records on issues large and small.

-Your family budget (if you have one) is a good place to start.
-In the temporary orders phase of your case, a judge may have to determine who will be paying what bills, who will be staying in the family home and other immediate financial considerations that need to be made.
-I say that a judge “may” have to determine these issues because in all likelihood you and your spouse will agree in mediation how these responsibilities will be split up during the divorce.
+Your family budget (if you have one) is an excellent place to start.
+In the temporary orders phase of your case, a judge may have to determine who will be paying what bills, who will be staying in the family home, and other immediate financial considerations that need to be made.
+I say that a judge "may" have to determine these issues because, in all likelihood, you and your spouse will agree in mediation how these responsibilities will be split up during the divorce.

-Use the divorce to really key in and learn what your monthly spending habits are.
-If you have never operated off of a budget before there is no better time than the present to start doing so.
+Use the divorce to key in and learn your monthly spending habits.
+Suppose you have never operated off of a budget before.
+There is no better time than the present to start doing so.
 You likely never knew just how much money you earned or how far it could be stretched.
-At the same time you also likely never knew just how much money you spent on things you don’t really need.
-If you are the spouse who was not the one in charge of finances then this is going to be an especially eye-opening experience for you.
+At the same time, you also likely never knew just how much money you spent on things you don't need.
+If you are the spouse who was not the one in charge of finances, this will be an incredibly eye-opening experience for you.

-How to plan your personal finances before a divorce
+How to plan your finances before a divorce

-Planning for your divorce from a financial perspective does not mean hiding assets, attempting to devalue property or anything like that.
+From a financial perspective, planning for your divorce does not mean hiding assets, attempting to devalue property or anything like that.

-That does not mean that you shouldn’t do certain things prior to a divorce that can help you set yourself up for the next phase of your life, however.
-If you can help your divorce proceed smoother and reduce clutter in your financial portfolio without hurting the position of your spouse then you should do so.
+However, that does not mean that you shouldn't do certain things before a divorce that can help you set yourself up for the next phase of your life.
+If you can help your divorce proceed smoother and reduce clutter in your financial portfolio without hurting your spouse's position, then you should do so.

 Your financial portfolio as separate but interrelated pieces